bThink-BGU/BPjs/docs/source/BPjsTutorial/bp-object.rst

 ``bp.random``
 ~~~~~~~~~~~~~

-provides an access to a random number generator, sporting the following methods:
+provides an access to a random number generator, supporting the following methods:

 * ``bp.random.nextFloat()``: Generate a random number between 0 and 1.
 * ``bp.random.nextInt(bound)``: Generate a random number between 0 (inclusive) and ``bound`` (non-inclusive).